jfaccioni/SCOUTS/doc/install.rst

 For any installation option (other than the binary release), SCOUTS requires **Python >= 3.6** to installed in your system.
 To check this, open a terminal/cmd and type:

+``$ python --version``

+If the output is something like ``Python 3.6``, you're golden!

+If the output is something like ``Python 2.7``, try again with

 ``$ python3 --version``

-If the output is something like ``Python 3.6``\ , you're golden!
-Otherwise you may need to `download or upgrade Python <https://www.python.org/>`_.
+If your system can't locate Python3, you may need to `download or upgrade Python <https://www.python.org/>`_.

-For PyPI/pip or GitHub installations, we recommend using a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_\ , instead of installing SCOUTS into your global/system-wide Python interpreter.
+For PyPI/pip or GitHub installations, we recommend using a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_, instead of installing SCOUTS into your global/system-wide Python interpreter.

 Install from PyPI using ``pip``
 -------------------------------